vic-ma/howtodismantle.github.io/_posts/2025-06-21-Digital-Walkaround-Inspections-Part-II-How-to-Build-an-Audit-App.md

 ![image](/assets/2025-06-21/040.png)

-We use `TS` (timestamp) as a database key to build a relationship between header and items.
+We use `TS` (timestamp) as a database key to build a relationship between headers and items.

 We copy the template header into the new audit header.
 And we copy all the template items into the new audit items.
 This includes all 5 variables of the item template.